kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein/-builder/extend.md

 `kodein` - The kodein object to import.

 `allowOverride` - Whether this module is allowed to override existing bindings.
     If it is not, overrides (even explicit) will throw an [OverridingException](../-overriding-exception/index.md).

 ### Exceptions

-`OverridingException` - If this kodein overrides an existing binding and is not allowed to OR [allowOverride](extend.md#com.github.salomonbrys.kodein.Kodein.Builder$extend(com.github.salomonbrys.kodein.Kodein, kotlin.Boolean)/allowOverride) is true while YOU dont have the permission to override.
+`OverridingException` - If this kodein overrides an existing binding and is not allowed to
+    OR [allowOverride](extend.md#com.github.salomonbrys.kodein.Kodein.Builder$extend(com.github.salomonbrys.kodein.Kodein, kotlin.Boolean)/allowOverride) is true while YOU don't have the permission to override.